Google Trends is a Google tool that offers a wealth of information that is useful for SEO and content creation.

 - WordPress hosting.

 There are many reasons why search trends go down.
-It can be that people lost interest, that the interest went somewhere else or that the trend is obsolete.
+It can be that people have lost interest, the interest went somewhere else, or the trend is obsolete.

-The digital camera product category is a good example of a downward spiral caused by a product being replaced by something else.
+The digital camera product category is a good example of a downward spiral caused by a product losing search interest because another product disrupted demand.